jonwalstedt/vigorjs.componentmanager/public/docs/filter.md

         <p>This filter property also allows the filterString on instanceDefinitions to be undefined.
 If they are undefined they will still pass this filter.</p>

-        <p>This is intended to use in combination with other filters, ex: if a instanceDefinition has a urlPattern that passes but a filterString that says that it is in a specific language (filterString: 'lang=en_GB') and you want to exclude that instance because the user is using another language.
+        <p>This is intended to use in combination with other filters, ex: if a instanceDefinition has a urlPattern that passes but a filterString that says that it is in a specific language (say filterString: 'lang=en_GB') and you want to exclude that instance because the user is using another language.
 That could then be achieved by setting excludeIfMatch to 'lang=en_GB'.</p>

         <p>See the [Filter by string](/examples/filter-by-string) examples.</p>
       </td>